shavidissa/opentelemetry-examples/java-example/README.md

        return spanExporter;
       }
   ```
-  If we are writing library instrumentation, it is strongly recommended that you provide the users with the
+  If you are writing library instrumentation, it is recommended that you provide the users with the
   ability to inject an instance of `OpenTelemetry` into the instrumentation code.
-If this is not possible for some reason, you can fall back to using an instance from the `GlobalOpenTelemetry` class.
+If this is not possible for some reason, you can fall back on using an instance from the `GlobalOpenTelemetry` class.

   **Note**: You can’t force end-users to configure the global OpenTelemetry class.